Whangamata Beach Hop

 The first Beach Hop Whangamata Event was held in April 2001 and was established to coincide with the local Rock and Roll Club's birthday hop, which was bringing people to the town.
-A group of people established a one-day festival, and it is estimated that around 6,000 people attended, including many from out of town.
-NZ$3000 was raised from this event, which was donated to the Onemana and Whangamata Surf Life Saving Clubs, as well as the Whangamata Volunteer Coastguard.

 The 2002 Beach Hop Festival put Whangamatā on the map for its rock and roll clubs, bands, hot rods, classic cars and motorcycles.
-It is estimated that over 10,000 people attended the festival, making it one of the largest events in the Coromandel area.
-Entrants were received from overseas, and from as far away as Wellington and Kaitaia.
-The event was featured in a number of national publications, and over $20,000 was raised for water safety organisations in the area.
+Entrants were received from overseas.
+The event was featured in a number of national publications.